 TikTok hosts a vast array of content and genres from both individual content creators and brands.
 It’s not all about entertainment, either.
 Numerous influential creators build their followings around educating users on a never-ending selection of subject matter.

 One area of focus that has caught the attention of many, especially younger users, is how to manage and grow your personal wealth.
 TikTok creators have been able to successfully turn a notoriously challenging topic into easily digestible pieces of content that seamlessly fit into users’ endless scrolling.
 These influencers are helping steer their followers toward financial wellness for free, and we are here for it!

-While there is a long list of influential TikTokers in this space, we’ve selected 10 personal finance creators you won’t want to miss (placed in order based on following at time of publication).
+While there is a long list of influential TikTokers in this space, we’ve selected 10 personal finance creators you won’t want to miss.

 “Self-made millionaire” Mark Tilbury has by far the largest following of any of the creators on this list.
 While the seven-figure CEO and YouTuber uses conversational and often comedic skits to share his knowledge, targeting Gen Z, his insights are useful to many.
 His TikToks cover everything from how to get rich to the basics of bitcoin.

 Because of TikTok’s size, it has a plethora of topics, communities and niches for users to explore and engage with.
 Topics that might otherwise seem unpopular can become tangible and engaging, even with young users such as Gen Z.

 The multimillion followings of the financial influencers listed above demonstrate that the same kind of popularity is possible for other subject matter experts, regardless of the topic.

 Our team constantly has our ear to the ground when it comes to understanding how to use TikTok to its full potential.
 Subscribe to our newsletter to stay up to date on the latest insights.

 Note: This blog post has been updated from the original version published in 2021.